Alanperry1/MedTech-Risk-Assessment/README.md

 ## 📁 Files Included

-- CorpLaw Dev and Imp User List - Model Answer (1).xlsx
+- CorpLaw Dev and Imp User List
   Detailed list of development and implementation users, their roles, and access levels for CorpLaw.

-- Task 3_CorpLaw MedTech Industries ToD and OE - Model Answer (1).xlsx
+- Task 3_CorpLaw MedTech Industries ToD and OE
   Time of Day (ToD) access review and Operational Environment (OE) mapping for each CorpLaw user.

-- MedTech CorpLaw - ITS Change Management Form.pdf
-  Official form documenting the emergency change request CH150, including impact analysis, test plans, sign-offs, and noted compliance exceptions.
+- MedTech CorpLaw - ITS Change Management Form Official form documenting the emergency change request CH150, including impact analysis, test plans, sign-offs, and noted compliance exceptions.

 ## ✅ Objectives